 - b) Using the Frontend Chooser tool

-Note: you will need RetroPie version 4.3 (released on September 21, 2017) or later to install Pegasus through RetroPie.
+You will need RetroPie version 4.6 (released on April 28, 2020) or later to successfully install Pegasus.

 From the setup menu